What Georgian’s Need to Know About Dog Bites

 What to Do After a Dog Bite

 After a dog bite occurs, the first step is treating the injury.
 Minor injuries can often be treated at home, but it is a good idea to see a doctor in order to prevent infection.
-Dog teeth often carry infection that can easily spread to humans.
+Dog teeth often carry infections that can easily spread to humans.

 The next step you should consider is contacting a dog-bite attorney to find out more about your legal rights.
 Dogs who are not properly cared for, supervised, or vaccinated can be dangerous, and you may have the right to seek compensation for your injuries and resulting expenses.
 To learn more, contact our Atlanta dog bite lawyers today.